Máire Comerford (1893-1982) journalist and republican activist

 Her mother’s first cousin, Sir Thomas Henry Grattan Esmonde (1862-1935), 11th baronet, was Home Rule MP for South Dublin (1885-1892), West Kerry (1892-1900) and North Wexford (1900-1918), and later was an Independent Senator.
 His son, Sir Osmond Thomas Grattan Esmonde (1896-1936), 12th Baronet, was a Cumann na nGaedhael TD for Wexford (1923-1936).

-Her mother was also a first cousin of Sir John Lymbrick Esmonde (1893-1958), 14th Baronet.
+Maire was a second cousin of both Sir Osmond, and his brother, John Joseph Esmonde, who was the father of Sir John Lymbrick Esmonde (1893-1958), 14th Baronet.
 He was one of a handful of people who served both as an MP and as a TD.
 He was MP for North Tipperary (1915-1918), being elected while he was a Captain with the Intelligence Corps in World War I – indeed, he was one of five Irish MPs who fought in World War I, the others being Stephen Gwynn, Willie Redmond, William Redmond and DD Sheehan.
-Later, Sir John Esmonde was a Fine Gael TD for Co Wexford (1937-1944, 1948-1951), was one of a handful of people who had been elected both as an MP and as a TD.
-John was Attorney General in John A. Costello’s government, although in 1948 Sean MacBride had suggested him as a possible Taoiseach because he had no links with either side in the Civil War.
+Later, Sir John Esmonde was a Fine Gael TD for Co Wexford (1937-1944, 1948-1951), and one of a handful of people who had been elected both as an MP and as a TD.
+Sir John was Attorney General in John A Costello’s government, although in 1948 Sean MacBride had suggested him as a possible Taoiseach because he had no links with either side in the Civil War.
 His brother, Eugene Esmonde, received a VC posthumously in 1942 during World War II.
 Another brother, Sir Anthony Grattan Esmonde (1899-1981), was Fine Gael TD for Wexford (1951-1972).

 On one occasion while she was in Co Wexford, she encountered the Free State Army.
 They shot at her at her motorbike but she escaped, and later she wrote: “shot through the hat, drove through and delivered the stuff.”